ayushshrivastv/Droploop/docs/COMMON_ERRORS.md

    ```bash
    node scripts/test-token-creation.js
    ```
-3. The fix has already been implemented to use Helius RPC endpoint with better Light Protocol support
+3. The fix has already been implemented to use standard Solana RPC endpoints with fallback to non-compressed tokens when Light Protocol methods are unavailable

-## Invalid Metadata URI
+## Invalid Referral Program Metadata

 **Error Message:**
 ```